 Alone.

 My Grade 11 English teacher first introduced me to the ‘No Man is an Island’ quote.
 I got what English poet Donne was saying: we are all directly or indirectly connected and our actions affect one another accordingly.
-This is a core belief of mine.
-I remember, however, reading that lonely quote set adrift on the chalkboard and thinking to myself :
+While this is a core belief of mine, I remember reading that lonely quote set adrift on the chalkboard and thinking to myself ‘but Men are islands…‘

 And an island never cries.